JustForkin/seizureblocker/README.md

 # What I have built so far

-So far, I have made the chrome extension slow down all .gif files to 3 frames per second
+So far, I have made the chrome extension slow down all .gif files to 3 frames per second.
+The reason behind this was that I was started this idea in a '24 hour startup challenge' so my time was very, very limited (https://24hrstartup.com/products/epilepsyblocker)

 # What makes a GIF, or any content on a website dangerous?